OleVik/grav-skeleton-scholar/README.md

 ## Installation

-**NOTE:** Your installation of PHP must satisfy the version constraint `>=7.1.3 <7.4`, as Grav and its dependencies currently suffers errors from incompatibilities in the ecosystem.
+**NOTE:** Your installation of PHP must satisfy the version constraint `>=7.1.3`, as is required by Grav.
+Version 2.0.0 has been tested up to PHP 8.0.3.

+All releases follow SemVer.

 ## Manual Installation

 To install this skeleton, just download the zip version of this repository and unzip it under `/your/site/grav`.

-You should now have all the theme files under

-    /your/site/grav/user/themes/scholar